 If no changes to the person’s care needs are identified at the review, the CCG will inform LCC Adult Care of the outcome.

-All reviews for people in receipt of a jointly funded care package will be reviewed jointly by a health and Adult Care practitioner.
+All reviews for people in receipt of a jointly funded care package will be reviewed jointly by a Health and an Adult Care practitioner.